My Way: Background

 Back in New York, Anka re-wrote the original French song for Sinatra, subtly altering the melodic structure and changing the lyrical theme: At one o'clock in the morning, I sat down at an old IBM electric typewriter and said, 'If Frank were writing this, what would he say?'
 And I started, metaphorically, 'And now the end is near.'
 I read a lot of periodicals, and I noticed everything was 'my this' and 'my that'.
 We were in the 'me generation' and Frank became the guy for me to use to say that.
 I used words I would never use: 'I ate it up and spit it out.'
 But that's the way he talked.
 I used to be around steam rooms with the Rat Pack guys—they liked to talk like Mob guys, even though they would have been scared of their own shadows.
 Anka finished the song at 5 in the morning: "I called Frank up in Nevada—he was at Caesars Palace – and said, 'I've got something really special for you.
 Anka asserted: "When my record company caught wind of it, they were very pissed that I didn't keep it for myself.
 I said, 'Hey, I can write it, but I'm not the guy to sing it.'
 It was for Frank, no one else."

-On December 30, 1968, Frank Sinatra recorded his version of the song in one take, featuring session drummer Buddy Saltzman among the band.
+On December 30, 1968, Sinatra recorded his version of the song in one take, featuring session drummer Buddy Saltzman among the band.
 "My Way" was released in early 1969 on the My Way LP and as a single.
 It reached No. 27 on the Billboard Hot 100 chart and No. 2 on the Easy Listening chart in the US.
 In the UK, the single achieved a still unmatched record, becoming the recording with the most weeks inside the top 40, spending 75 weeks from April 1969 to September 1971.
 It spent a further 47 weeks in the top 75 but never bettered the No. 5 slot achieved upon its first chart run.

 Billboard said that the "driving, lush and commercial Don Costa arrangement and production is an added plus to one of Sinatra's finest performances."
 Cash Box said that "The powerful material is matched by a splendidly moving performance which is certain to win rave comments from programmers with teen and adult audiences."